(mye koe FEN oh late)

 Vaccines (Live): Immunosuppressants may enhance the adverse/toxic effect of Vaccines (Live).
 Immunosuppressants may diminish the therapeutic effect of Vaccines (Live).
 Management: Avoid use of live organism vaccines with immunosuppressants; live-attenuated vaccines should not be given for at least 3 months after immunosuppressants.
 Avoid combination

 Data for incidence >20% as reported in adults following oral dosing of CellCept alone in renal, cardiac, and hepatic allograft rejection studies.
 Profile in 3% to <20% range reflects use in combination with cyclosporine and corticosteroids.
 In general, lower doses used in renal rejection patients had less adverse effects than higher doses.
 Rates of adverse effects were similar for each indication, except for those unique to the specific organ involved.
-The type of adverse effects observed in pediatric patients was similar to those seen in adults, with the exception of abdominal pain, anemia, diarrhea, fever, hypertension, infection, pharyngitis, respiratory tract infection, sepsis, and vomiting; lymphoproliferative disorder was the only type of malignancy observed.
+The type of adverse effects observed in pediatric patients was similar to those seen in adults, with the exception of abdominal pain, anemia, diarrhea, fever, hypertension, infection, pharyngitis, respiratory tract infection, sepsis, and vomiting, which were more frequent in pediatric patients; lymphoproliferative disorder was the only type of malignancy observed.
 Percentages of adverse reactions were similar in studies comparing CellCept to Myfortic in patients following renal transplant.

 Cardiovascular: Hypertension (28% to 78%), hypotension (33%), peripheral edema (27% to 64%), edema (27% to 28%), chest pain (26%), tachycardia (20% to 22%)